CHEM221 Organic Chemistry I

 - obtain information about chemical compounds from all possible reference sources; apply this information for the safe handling, use and disposal of such compounds in a safe and environmentally responsible manner;

-Reference, Resource, or Learning Materials to be used by Students:Students will use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, computer programs, and internet links.
-Please refer to the course format for specific information.
+Reference, Resource, or Learning Materials to be used by Student:Students will use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, computer programs, and internet links.
+Please refer to the course syllabus for specific information.